 In Battle Royale, a class is chosen at random to be placed in a deserted area where they must kill each other to survive.
 On Shiroiwa Junior High’s Class B’s graduation trip, they discover that they have been chosen to participate in a kill-or-be-killed game called “The Program.”
 The series was released with English translation by Tokyopop in singles and hardcover Battle Royale Ultimate Editions, but they are both out of print.

-Battle Royale is one of the most thrilling, gory manga series I’ve ever read.
-It keeps you on the edge of your seat, but the thing I love the most about Battle Royale is that it actually gives its characters some backstory.
+Battle Royale is one of the most thrilling, gory manga I’ve ever read.
+It keeps you on the edge of your seat, but the thing I love the most about Battle Royale is that it gives its characters some backstory.
 This is also the main reason why it shines so brightly in comparison to other survival manga.
-You really see the best and worst of humanity in this manga.
+You see the best and worst of humanity in this manga.

 Pumpkin Night by Masaya Hokazono & Seima Taniguchi